Zion Williamson's Injury Status For Pelicans vs Kings

 Zion Williamson's Status For Pelicans vs Kings

-The New Orleans Pelicans travel to Sacramento to take on the Kings on Saturday night at the Golden One Center.
+The New Orleans Pelicans' horrendous season continues on Wednesday when they host the Sacramento Kings at the Smoothie King Center.

-New Orleans has the worst record in the Western Conference and the worst road record as well.
-Meanwhile, the Kings are fighting for their playoff life and hold the final Play-In position as the 10th seed in the Western Conference.
+Pelicans star forward Zion Williamson had a historical game last Saturday when the two teams met.
+The two-time all-star scored 40 points in 27 minutes, becoming the first player in franchise history to score at least points in under 28 minutes.

-New Orleans sits at 12-39 on the year, their playoff hopes gone before the All-Star break.
-Star forward Zion Williamson has missed significant time this season with calf and hamstring injuries.
+Williamson's brilliance is often overshadowed by his extensive injury history, including this season when the forward has played only 17 games.
+He missed 27 straight games earlier this year with an often-troubled hamstring injury.

 Related Articles